kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/why-enums-suck.md

         }
     }

 This code was smelly and I was adding more of it.
-I really didn’t understand what I didn’t like, but I wanted to do something different.
+I really didn't understand what I didn't like, but I wanted to do something different.

 I decided to use extension methods.